-Ask when the check-out inspection will be done and ask the landlord/agent to share the check-out inventory with you.
-Make sure you take lots of time-stamped photographs before you leave, in case you're challenged.
+Ask when the check-out inspection will be done and ask the landlord/ agent to share the check-out inventory with you.
+Due to the current situation, you might not be there, so make sure you take lots of timestamped photographs before you leave, in case you're challenged.